<- c("lmerTest", "stargazer", "ggeffects")

 3.3.1 Running Python Interactively

 To run Python interactively, we suggest you use JupyterLab.
-You can run Spyder on Linstat and LinSilo, but they are very sensitive to network lag and performance is generally poor.
-You can use them or VS Code on Winstat/WinSilo to write Python scripts you will run on Linstat/LinSilo or submit to Slurm/SlurmSilo.
+You can run Spyder or PyCharm on Linstat and LinSilo, but they are very sensitive to network lag and performance is generally poor.
+You can use VS Code, Spyder, or PyCharm on Winstat/WinSilo to write Python scripts you will run on Linstat/LinSilo or submit to Slurm/SlurmSilo.

 A Python job written as a Jupyter Notebook needs to be converted to a script before you can submit it to Slurm.
 See Converting Jupyter Notebooks to Scripts.